mattmcfad/FE-Dev-Interviews/README.md

 * What is an example of a pseudo element?
 * What are vendor prefixes?
 * Do you use bootstrap?
 * Do you have any experience with CSS preprocessors?
+Have you used LESS or Sass?
 * How many different ways can you apply styling to a webpage?
 * What does the CSS Child Selector do?
 * Explain the properties of Float in CSS?